sylvainpolletvillard/pwa-workshop/6-background-sync/README.md

 In this step, we will use the Service Worker and a new API, **Background Sync**, to update the list of attendees in the background and notify the user when there are new attendees.

 ::: danger Non-standard
 The Background Sync API is not yet standardized.
 The [specification](https://wicg.github.io/BackgroundSync/spec/) is still under study.
-It has already been implemented on Chrome and Android since 2016, and is under development on Edge and Firefox.
-This API distinguishes two types of synchronization: * One-Time * and * Periodic *.
-Currently, only **One-Time** synchronization is implemented in Chrome, and there may be some implementation bugs.
+It has already been implemented on Chrome, Edge and Android since 2016.
+This API distinguishes two types of synchronization: _ One-Time _ and _ Periodic _.
 :::

 Regarding notifications, the Push API allows web applications to receive push notifications pushed from a server, even when the web application is not in the foreground and even when it is not currently loaded on the user system.
 Nevertheless, this implies the use of a server-side push service such as Google Cloud Messenger.

 During this workshop, we will not use the Push API but the **Notification API**.
 This API also allows you to send notifications without requiring a server part, but requires the browser to be open.
 These notifications are multi-platform, so they will adapt to the target platform: Android notifications or the notification center of Windows 10 for example.

 ## Notifications and permissions